FAQs

 Is there an advanced placement credit protocol?

 Advanced Placement Credits will be accepted for pre-requisite courses only.
-Under no circumstances will a student be given credit toward the courses in the College’s Master of Science Physician Assistant Program.
+Under no circumstances will a student be given credit toward the courses in the University’s Master of Science Physician Assistant Program.

 Can courses in-progress or planned be accepted?